tj12323/SGC/README.md

 ## 📊 Evaluation Results

-We curate a comprehensive benchmark of 1,296 videos, comprising 1,196 generated videos and 100 high-motion web videos.
+We curate a comprehensive benchmark of 1,296 videos, comprising 996 generated videos and 300 high-motion real videos.
 Experiments on real and generative videos demonstrate that SGC robustly quantifies geometric inconsistencies, effectively identifying critical failures missed by existing metrics.

 | Method              | SGC Score (↓) |